edwin-jones/edwin-jones.github.io/_posts/2018-04-18-dynamodb-for-dummies.md

 title:  Dynamo DB for dummies
 ---

 I've been been working with [DynamoDB](https://aws.amazon.com/dynamodb/) for a while now and wanted to share some of my findings about little quirks with you all as well as summarise my thoughts and learnings about how it works for my own future reference.
+It's a really great system for storing per user information and in situations where you don't particularly want to query across multiple tables at a time.

 What is DynamoDB?
 It's a data storage system built and provided by Amazon.
 It's a NoSQL system which means it doesn't work like conventional database systems you might be familar with such as MySQL, MariaDB or SQL Server.
+It has more in common with MongoDB.

 The first difference is you can't host your own DynamoDB server - you have to set it up via Amazon Web Services and access/pay for it via Amazon directly.